 Allow chocolate coating to set completely and enjoy!

-Grab a free printable copy of our Frozen Cake Pops Recipe:
+Grab a free printable copy of our Frozen Cake Balls Recipe:

 If you like this recipe, please rate it!
 We’d also love to hear your thoughts in the comments below.